R1perXNX/HuaweiKiller/README.md

 My team and I discovered this vulnerability in January 2025 using symbolic execution with the Angr framework.
 Before that date, no publicly available details about the CVE existed, so we reported it to Huawei.
 After our disclosure, Huawei released additional details regarding the CVE-2023-52972.<br><br><br>
 <img width="720" height="480" alt="image" src="https://github.com/user-attachments/assets/473595dc-e882-4c00-be47-695cd55803ee" /><br><br><br>
-Although an official patch exists, this driver can still be leveraged in a BYOVD  attack, as it is not blocked by the Windows Driver Blacklist at the time of writing.
+Although an official patch exists, this driver can still be leveraged in a BYOVD  attack, as it is not blocked by the Windows Driver Blacklist at the time of writing (Tested on both Windows 10 and Windows 11).

 ---